Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 Think of it this way: since you won’t have the chance to clarify a few more times today, you’d better include all of the pertinent information this time.

-You’ll also get better at prioritizing the right communication method for the conversation, instead of just relying on email because it’s there.
+You’ll also get better at prioritizing the right communication method for the conversation—for example, using your business phone system to communicate with colleagues more directly, instead of relying on email because it’s there.

 And, if someone needs to reach you for a more in-depth conversation, they’ll know better than to attempt it over email.